Breder.org

 If the sequence is already “near-sorted”, selecting the pivot as the first or as the last element often leads to poor performance, as the recursion tree will be very imbalanced.
 A better approach, considering this case to be common, is to select the pivot at random as any element of the sequence.
 This leads to more balanced recursion trees in the average case.

 For even greater performance by taking advantage of actual hardware behavior, an hybrid approach may be taken.
-When sorting small sequences (let's say 12~16 elements, depending on particular cache sizes), the algorithm might switch to insertion sort which, despite being O(n^2) assymptotically, requires no function call overhead and can be performed efficiently in cache for small and contiguous sections of memory.
+When sorting small sequences (let's say 12~16 elements, depending on particular cache sizes), the algorithm might switch to insertion sort which, despite being O(n^2) asymptotically, requires no function call overhead and can be performed efficiently in cache for small and contiguous sections of memory.

 Functional implementation